MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Invoke-MgUnsubmitEducationClassAssignmentSubmission.md

 The teacher will be looking at the working resources list for grading.
 A teacher can also unsubmit a student's assignment on their behalf.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaUnsubmitEducationClassAssignmentSubmission](/powershell/module/Microsoft.Graph.Beta.Education/Invoke-MgBetaUnsubmitEducationClassAssignmentSubmission?view=graph-powershell-beta)

 ## SYNTAX

 ### Unsubmit (Default)